-Tigers are one of the most widely recognized and beloved animals on Earth, yet a cultural obsession with tiger bones and body parts has left this species perched at the very edge of extinction.
+Tigers are one of the most widely recognized and beloved animals on Earth, yet a cultural obsession with tiger bones and body parts has pushed this species to the very edge of extinction in the wild.

 While diminishing habitat is an issue, the main reason for the tiger’s demise is the tiger trade in China and parts of Southeast Asia.
 Despite an international ban on trade in tiger parts, this illicit market is thriving, aided by “captive breeding” loopholes which provide a cover for wildlife traffickers.